 Germany Trade & Invest and VDMA both note the German machinery export base re-entering the US corridor at scale.
 IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 show TCO and service-architecture risk now flagged at the diligence layer when a US strategic buys a German Maschinenbau brand.

 When the US plant manager opens the dossier, the eye looks for the US-installed customer, the parts depot, the US technician footprint, the SLA hours, the USD financing line, and the US warranty terms.
-Not finding them on page one, the buyer reads the firm as specialty rather than standard procurement and stops the deal at engineering review.
+Not finding them on page one, the buyer judges the company as specialty rather than standard procurement and stops the deal at engineering approval.
 The deal does not lose to the second-tier machine.
 The deal loses to the absence of a US service narrative on page one.
 See the US distributor isn't doing marketing and regulatory translation.

-If the US plant manager wrote down the four numbers he uses to decide the buy, would the firm's dossier answer them on page one?
+If the US plant manager wrote down the four numbers he uses to decide the buy, would GMA's dossier answer them on page one?
 TCO over five years, parts depot location, technician response time, USD financing.
 The dossier is judged on those four.

 "Best engineered is the floor in US procurement.
 TCO and service are the deal.
-The dossier opens with the wrong page one."House reading
+The dossier opens with the wrong page one."House view

-Stage one: diagnose the dossier breaks.
-Read the US-facing capital-goods dossier, RFP response template, and pricing posture against US plant-manager TCO expectations.
+Stage one: evaluation the dossier breaks.
+Evaluate the US-facing capital-goods dossier, RFP response template, and price presentation against US plant-manager TCO expectations.
 Name the specific breaks.
-Most Maschinenbau dossiers have 10 to 15 named breaks on first read.
+Most Maschinenbau dossiers have 10 to 15 named breaks on first evaluation.
 Deliverable is a dossier audit.

 Stage three: brief the US-facing seat.
 Replace the deck, RFP scripts, and the US plant-manager conversation.
-Pricing posture moves from EUR Stundensatz framing to USD fixed-quote capex with US warranty and SLA terms.
-The seat now has a dossier built for US TCO reading order, not a translated German engineering deck.
+How the price is presented moves from EUR Stundensatz framing to USD fixed-quote capex with US warranty and SLA terms.
+The seat now has a dossier built for US TCO evaluation order, not a translated German engineering deck.
 See case studies.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US presence including service-network rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for Maschinenbau groups with multiple US-facing machine lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Marketing Build (three to six months, multi-channel US presence including service-network rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Maschinenbau groups with multiple US-facing machine lines).
+Pricing is discussed after GMA sees the company, market, and work needed.

 | Before rebuild (German engineering dossier) | After rebuild (US TCO dossier) |